 Produced water Water associated with oil and gas reservoirs that is produced along with the oil and gas.
 Typically highly saline with salt concentrations similar to seawater and containing low levels of hydrocarbons.

-Resource consent Refer Section 87 of the RMA.
+Resource consents Refer Section 87 of the RMA.
 Resource consents include land use consents water permits (Section 14) and discharge permits (Section 15).

-(refer Sections 9 and 13 of the RMA), coastal permits (Sections 12, 14 and 15), through specially distributed injection wells.
-Hot water flooding reduces the viscosity of the crude oil, allowing it to move more easily toward production wells.
+(refer Sections 9 and 13 of the RMA), coastal permits (Sections 12, 14 and 15),